Last Updated on November 16, 2019 by Audrey Scott

 We walked around Leh for an afternoon visiting various agencies asking questions about trek options, costs, departure dates and flexibility to add on stops.
 Most of the trekking agencies gave us a similar price range so our decision was made based on the feeling we got from the agency (e.g., did the agency feel like a middleman or were they actually responsible for their own guides and tours), their patience, and their flexibility to accommodate special requests.

 We can also highly recommend our guide from Ecological Footprint, Dorjee Tondup.
-He is young but wise beyond his years (21 at the time of our trek) and dispenses bits of perspective and peace everywhere he goes.
+He is young but wise beyond his years and dispenses bits of perspective and peace everywhere he goes.
 His respectful approach to local people opened doors for us everywhere.
 His approach to everyone he met served as a lesson for life.
 He guides on all the major Ladakh trekking routes.

 Choosing a guide